MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |**WUMU_ExcludeKB**|-||

 ###  <a name="ZTIWipeDisk.wsf"></a> ZTIWipeDisk.wsf
- This script formats the target computer’s hard disk.
+ This script formats the target computer's hard disk.
 The script:

 -   Exits if **WipeDisk** is not equal to **TRUE**